astra404/VESC_CAN_bus_native_esp32/README.md

 |      dutycycle    |
 |       current     |

-To use the library out of the box, the vesc tool must be configured as shown in images/vesc_tool_app_settings.png.
+To use the library out of the box, the vesc tool must be configured to walues shown below.
 VESC ID = 10
 CAN STATUS_MESSAGE_MODE = CAN_STATUS_1_2_3_4_5
 CAN Baud Rate = CAN_BAUD_250K